 Head to Hogwarts

 Nothing epitomizes the heart of British popular culture like Harry Potter.
 Fans of all ages will be thrilled to find that Hogwarts is just in London’s backyard—and the holiday season is perhaps the most magical time to visit the castle and grounds.
 Located just 20 miles northwest of London, travelers can easily pop onto the train or bus and get to Warner Bros Studio in under 30 minutes (or, of course, you could always fly on your Nimbus 2000).
-At the studio, guests can book a Hogwarts in the Snow tour (Nov.
-17 through Jan.
-27) and see how the castle transforms into a winter wonderland (think Yule Ball vibes in the Great Hall).
+At the studio, guests can book a Hogwarts in the Snow tour (mid-Nov. through late Jan.) and see how the castle transforms into a winter wonderland (think Yule Ball vibes in the Great Hall).

 Check Out Cheery Hotel Decor

 Whether you’re staying in a hotel or not, it’s worth cruising by a handful of London’s finest hotels, as the city’s accommodations in general tend to go all out during the holidays.
 You’ll discover nary a hotel lobby without a grand Christmas tree, strung lights, window displays, and cheery ornaments all over.
 Take The Stafford, for example, known for its opulent rooms and five-star ratings.
 Located in the heart of St. James, The Stafford’s exterior and interior are completely decked-out with ornate wreaths, glittering Christmas lights, and stunning floral arrangements (and don’t forget to check out their Christmas Party menus).
-Or, take a little trip just outside the city to one of England’s premiere estate hotels, like Cliveden Housewhere you can cozy up for Christmas in the glamorous, decades-old accommodations and enjoy a wreath making class, or an evening of five-star dining accompanied by Yuletide carols.
+Or, take a little trip just outside the city to one of England’s premiere estate hotels, like Cliveden House—another American Express Fine Hotels & Resorts property—where you can cozy up for Christmas in the glamorous, decades-old accommodations and enjoy a wreath making class, or an evening of five-star dining accompanied by Yuletide carols.